 - If you maintain a website or social media platforms, you might have a claim brought against you in the event someone believes your site or media content is defamatory or reveals private information about them.
 The cyber-media section of a cybersecurity policy may also provide coverage in this case.

-Healthcare accounted for 53 percent of reported data breaches in 2017, more than double the total of any other industry, according to Privacy Rights Clearinghouse.
+Healthcare data breaches in 2019 nearly tripled over 2018 when 15 million patient records were affected, according to Fierce Healthcare.
 With healthcare data breaches on the rise, cyber liability insurance can help you recover faster in terms of financial coverage and remediation.
-In 2015, U.S. healthcare data breaches cost companies an average of $363 per record, the highest of any industry, according to the Ponemon Institute.
+In 2020, healthcare data breaches remain the costliest of any industry sector to resolve, averaging $175 per record.
+Healthcare data breaches also take longer than other industry segments to detect and contain at 329 days, according to the Ponemon Institute.
 Depending on the size and scope, fines and damages for a HIPAA violation related to a breach of unencrypted personal health data can run into the millions of dollars.

 Ask your agent or underwriter for more details about what’s included in your policy and whether it meets your needs.
 If you have cyber insurance, check your liability limits to determine if you need to increase your coverage.